 - Turn to 'Saute' again and select 5 minutes.

 - Add olive oil.
-Once shimmering, add onion, garlic, celery, carrot, chili, salt and pepper.
+Once hot, add onion, garlic, celery, carrot, chili, salt and pepper.
 Stir to combine.

 - Add bacon back to pot (reserve a little, if you like, for garnish), along with rosemary and thyme.
 Stir.